zastari/ansible-mysql-dba/README.md

 MySQL DBA Topologies
 ====================

-These plays are designed to deploy common replication topologies.
-They are designed for RHEL/CentOS 5, 6, or 7.
-Currently, the following operations are supported:
+This playbook installs MySQL, configures replication topologies, and installs HA replication tools.
+Currently, only  RHEL/CentOS 5, 6, and 7 are supported.
+The following operations are supported:

 Version Installations:
  * Percona Server 5.6